 There are no air or rail links between Luang Prabang and Luang Namtha, so the only way of doing this journey is by road.
 The by road distance from Luang Prabang to Luang Namtha is 306 km.
 You could take a taxi, which is the quickest and most expensive option.
 You could also take a local bus service which is cheap but very very slow.
 Most foreign visitors, however, choose take a minivan from Luang Prabang and Luang Namtha.

-There is a single daily direct service from Luang Prabang to Luang Namtha which is available to book online.
+There is currently 1 service a day from Luang Prabang to Luang Namtha available to book online.

-Use the Search Form to purchase your minivan tickets from Luang Prabang to Luang Namtha.
+Use the Search Box below to buy your tickets from Luang Prabang to Luang Namtha.

-Minivan services to Luang Namtha depart from Naluang Minivan Station on the opposite side of the road to the Southern Bus Terminal in Luang Prabang.
+Bus services from Luang Prabang to Luang Namtha depart from Luang Prabang Tourist and International Bus Station on the opposite side of the road to the Southern Bus Terminal in Luang Prabang.

-Minivan services from Luang Prabang terminate at the New Bus Station in Luang Namtha.
+Minivan services from Luang Prabang to Luang Namtha terminate at the New Bus Station in Luang Namtha.

 About Luang Namtha